jadejapratham/pratham-portfolio/README.md

 * Formspree for contact form handling
 * Responsive layout using custom CSS
 * Favicon & metadata for SEO and branding

----

-## 🧾 License

-This project is free to use and modify.
-Attribution appreciated.
-Designed and built by **Pratham Jadeja**.